Thomas Delcey Associate Professor in Economics, Université de Bourgogne Europe

-I am an historian of economic thought, with a particular focus on the 20 century.
+I am an historian of economic thought, with a particular focus on the 20th century.
 I hold a Ph.D. in Economics from the University of Paris 1 Panthéon-Sorbonne and I am currently an Assistant Professor at the University of Bourgogne Europe in Dijon, France.
 I am managing editor of the Œconomia and a member of the network REHPERE (Réseau en Épistémologie et en Histoire de la Pensée Économique Récente).

-My research focuses on the history of economic thought, with a particular interest in the history of finance and the circulation of economic ideas across the 20th century.
+My research focuses on the history of economic thought, with an interest in the history of finance and the circulation of economic ideas across the 20th century.
 I develop a mixed approach combining qualitative text analysis with quantitative methods—bibliometrics, network analysis, topic modeling, and large language models—to study how economic ideas evolve and diffuse.
 I currently apply them to new research directions, including the conceptions of future and ecology in economics.

 | Date | Title | Categories |